muuzm/contactlist/README.md

-This is a contact list app created by following YouTube videos of Learn to Code Tutorials.
+This is a contact list app created by following YouTube videos on Learn to Code Tutorials.